JuliaMath/Roots.jl/README.md

   `fzeros(f::Function, a::Real, b::Real)` will split the interval `[a,b]` and apply `fzero` to each
   bracketing subintervals to search for all zeros in the intervals

-* `fzero(p::Union(Function, Poly), x0::Real; order::Int=8)` calls a
+* `fzero(p::Union(Function, Poly), x0::Real; order::Int=0)` calls a
-  derivative-free method for orders  2, 5, 8  (default), and 16.
-The
-  order 2 Steffensen method can be faster, but is more sensitive to a good initial guess.
+  derivative-free method.
+The default is slow but more robust to the quality of the initial guess.
+If a bracket can be found, the returned value will satisfy `f(x)==0.0` or `f(prevfloat(x))*f(nextfloat(x)) <= 0`.
+Otherwise a value is returned with `f(x)` very nearly 0.0 or an error is thrown.
+For faster convergence and less memory usage, an order can be specified.
+Possible values are 1, 2, 5, 8, and 16.
+The order 2 Steffensen method can be the fastest, but is more sensitive to a good initial guess.
 The order 8 method is more robust and often as fast.
+The higher-order method may be faster when using `Big` values.

 * `fzero(p::Union(Function, Poly), x0::Real, bracket::Vector)` calls
   a derivative-free algorithm with initial guess `x0` with steps constrained